 Natural Language Processing (NLP)

-A branch of Artificial Intelligence* focus on text.
+A branch of Artificial Intelligence* which focuses on text.
 The name is pretty self explanatory: the machine is processing the natural (=human) language.
-That’s how for example spam emails end up in the spam mailbox: because your email uses an NLP system trained to recognise and filter spams.
+That’s how, for example, spam emails end up in the spam mailbox: because your email uses an NLP system trained to recognize and filter spam.

 A structure in the data* that repeats itself.
 The model* automatically learns to extract, recognize and characterize patterns.

 Precision & Recall

 Precision and recall are metrics used to measure the performance of a model*.